 The problem with freezing any cell in the body is that the fluid inside of the cells can form damaging ice crystals.
 Vitrification is the practice of freezing an egg or embryo with extremely rapid cooling ‒ so fast that ice crystals never form.

 The science behind vitrification

 The word “vitrification” comes from the Latin term for glass, vitrum.
-In the context of freezing eggs and embryos, vitrification is the process of freezing so rapidly that that the water molecules don’t have time to form ice crystals, and instead instantaneously solidify into a glass-like structure.
+In the context of freezing eggs and embryos, vitrification is the process of freezing so rapidly that the water molecules don’t have time to form ice crystals, and instead, instantaneously solidify into a glass-like structure.
 It’s a much more complicated practice than previous “slow freezing” methods, and it has yielded good results.
 Currently, pregnancy success rates from vitrification are comparable to fresh IVF cycles, a feat that has only been realized in the past several years.

 To further explain the difference between “slow freezing” and vitrification, think about when you take food out of your freezer at home.
 Do you sometimes notice ice crystals that have formed on your food?
-That’s similar to what doctors used to see inside cells that were “slow frozen” in the lab, and that ice crystal formation would fracture and destroy many slow frozen specimens.
+That’s similar to what doctors used to see inside cells that were “slowly frozen” in the lab, and that ice crystal formation would fracture and destroy many slow frozen specimens.